ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

         </figure>

-        From the final result we can see that the valence band max is at Γ (the first point on our path), we could read the value of the energy at this point from one of the other output files, `bands.out`.
+        From the final result we can see that the valence band max is at Γ (the first point on our path), the conduction band min is located between Γ and X and the band gap is around 4 eV.
+We could read the value of the energy at this point from one of the other output files, `bands.out`.
         Note that here we have shifted the entire spectrum so that this point is at 0 eV.

 Summary